roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 "Eh..."
 "Today is your birthday, Minami-san, right?
 Although she should have wanted to give it to you directly, she cannot do that any more.
 I wanted you to receive it."
 N, no way...
-With a trembling hands, I reached for the letter and a white box.
+With a trembling hands, I reached for the letter and a white box: